360.573.7172 | 1501 NE 102nd Street, Vancouver WA 98686

 Photo credit: pburka/Visual Hunt

 Bulbs should be planted with their pointy sides facing upwards.
 Position them 2 or 3 inches apart.
-The planting depth depends on the type of bulb but generally, two times the height of the bulb is good.
+The planting depth depends on the type of bulb but generally, three times the height of the bulb is good.
 For good measure, spread a layer of compost over the planting area after you have refilled the soil.
-Over the winter, the nutrients from the compost will trickle down into the ground.
+Over the winter, the nutrients from the compost will work its way down into the ground.

 Bulbs can be used in a variety of ways in the garden.
 They can be massed together in drifts or planted along walkways and driveways.
 For best results, always plant at least 5-6 or more bulbs together.
 One lone bulb isolated by itself will not make a good showing.

-Although very easy to grow, there is one chief problem – critters!
+Although very easy to grow, there can one majot problem – critters!
 Squirrels, voles, gophers, deer, etc. love to eat bulbs.
-To deter them, consider planting your bulbs in cages or, if you don’t mind the appearance, just place a sheet of mesh wire over the areas you have planted.
+To deter them, consider planting your bulbs in cages or, if you don’t mind the appearance, just place a sheet of mesh wire on top of the ground.

 Bulbs to plant (now through October):